Girl actor of sparrow:I'm a sparrow, she's a dove...

 There are several segments where the local librarian addresses the audience, talking about the setting, time period and the legendary storm that is about to hit.
 He appears several other times in his regular capacity as a local resident, including sending up a weather balloon.

-Suzy gives the camera an Aside Glance in the beginning of the film.
+Suzy gives the camera an Aside Glance in the beginning and end of the film.

 The Cameo: Harvey Keitel as the head of the Khaki Scouts.